MoriEdan/Auge-des-Lehrers/README.md

 [![license](https://img.shields.io/badge/license-GPLv2-green.svg)](LICENSE)

-## What is Veyon?
+## What is ADL?

-Veyon is a free and open source software for monitoring and controlling computers across multiple platforms.
-Veyon supports you in teaching in digital learning environments, performing virtual trainings or giving remote support.
+ADL is a free and open source software for monitoring and controlling computers across multiple platforms.
+ADL supports you in teaching in digital learning environments, performing virtual trainings or giving remote support.

-The following features are available in Veyon:
+The following features are available in ADL:

   * Overview: monitor all computers in one or multiple locations or classrooms
   * Remote access: view or control computers to watch and support users